-- You're breast-feeding.
+- You're breastfeeding.

-- You're approaching to the menopause.
+- You're approaching the menopause.

 You’re only able to have a baby during certain times of your life.
 For many girls and women, this is between about the ages of 15 and 49, when you have monthly periods and are ovulating regularly.

 Most girls or young women ovulate every month, in between their periods.
-During ovulation, an unfertilised egg cell travels out of the one of the ovaries and down the fallopian tube to the womb.
+During ovulation, an unfertilised egg cell travels out of one of the ovaries and down the fallopian tube to the womb.

 To get pregnant, you have intercourse with a man around the time you ovulate – usually about 14 days after the first day of your last period.
 After sex, the sperm swims up the vagina and into the fallopian tubes.
-If there’s an egg waiting in one of the fallopian tubes, the tiny sperm try to burrow their way inside it.
+If there’s an egg waiting in one of the fallopian tubes, the tiny sperm tries to burrow their way inside it.
 If one sperm gets inside the egg, it’s fertilised.